databricks/spark-tfocs/README.md

 * `ProxCapableFunction` An interface for evaluating a function and computing the minimizing value of its proximity operator.

-The following naming conventions are used in the spark-tfocs library:
+The following naming conventions are used in this library:

 * To the extent possible, classes and functions are given the same name as the corresponding implementation in Matlab TFOCS.